fellipec/NTP162/README.md

   - If the NTP server connection fails, the device will attempt to connect to other predefined NTP servers.
 Ensure that the device has internet access.

 - **Weather Data Issues**:
-  - If the weather data is not displayed, check the Wi-Fi connection and ensure that the **wttr.in** URL is accessible.
+  - If the weather data is not displayed, check the Wi-Fi connection and ensure that the **Open Weather Map** API was supplied and the URL is accessible.

 ## License